rks101/eglinux/README.md

 ## The One with UNIX or Linux History

 Q. What is the meaning of free in open source software?
-A. Free refers to freedom to choose.
+A. Free refers to freedom to choose, freedom to get code and modify.
-- An open-source OS is free to download from an online repo, free to use, or modify (no license cost).
+- An open-source OS is free to obtain, may be downloadable from an online repo, free to use, or modify.
 Free refers to freedom of choice!
-There may be packaging, shipping, or support costs.
+There may be media packaging, shipping, or commercial support/services costs.
 - A closed-source OS is someone's proprietary binary source files, and the user cannot modify the source.
-Usually, this comes with a license fee, or the cost is added to the price of the accompanying device.
+Usually, this OS comes with a license fee, or the cost is added to the price of the accompanying device.
+- The distinction between open or closed-source OS is fundamentally about the rights granted by the accompanied license.

 Some early UNIX flavors:
 [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) UNIX: Berkeley Software Distribution had three flavors or variants, including [FreeBSD](https://en.wikipedia.org/wiki/FreeBSD), OpenBSD, and NetBSD.
 These are open-source BSD operating systems.